dougeby/IntuneDocs/intune/tutorial-protect-email-on-unmanaged-devices.md

 # Tutorial: Protect Exchange Online email on managed devices

 Learn about using app protection policies with conditional access to protect Exchange Online, even when devices aren't enrolled in a device management solution like Intune.
 In this tutorial, you'll learn how to:
   - Create an Intune app protection policy for the Outlook app.
-You'll limit what the user can do with app data by preventing "Save As" and restriction cut, copy, and paste actions.
+You'll limit what the user can do with app data by preventing "Save As" and restrict cut, copy, and paste actions.
   - Create Azure Active Directory (Azure AD) conditional access policies that allow only the Outlook app to access company email in Exchange Online.
 You'll also require multi-factor authentication (MFA) for Modern authentication clients, like Outlook for iOS and Android.

 ## Prerequisites